top of page

 Interior Design: Lindsey Pincus Designs

-In this room by Sherwin Williams, their paint color, Chinchilla, is used on the walls.
+In this room by Sherwin Williams, their paint color, Chinchilla, is the perfect neutral to harmonize with the rich coloration of the classic Oriental rug.

 Neutral Colors are a Safe Choice: